Kryze/bulma-section/README.md

 # What is Bulma-Section ?

+Bulma-Section is a collection of section of HTML/CSS design with the Bulma Framework

+If you want an example check :

 # Contributing

-To contribute, fill the json file towns.json in english with the requested informations of a town you know ! :)
+To contribute, choose from the issues or create a pull request with a section of design made with Bulma CSS Framework ! :)

-For others issues check [here](https://github.com/Kryze/RandomTown/issues)
+For others issues check [here](https://github.com/Kryze/bulma-section/issues)